Nourish for Caregivers Meetings

 Great news!
-Archbishop Pérez has announced that parishes of the Archdiocese of Philadelphia will be able to resume public Masses the weekend of June 6 and 7.
+St. Rose of Lima Parish has resumed public Masses.
 We at St. Rose of Lima look forward to welcoming you back!
 Let us keep our eyes fixed on Jesus as we make our way back to the in-person celebration of the Mass.

 While our county remains in the Yellow Phase of statewide reopening, all of us need to do our part to make sure that our return to Mass is a peaceful and safe experience for all.
 Please take the time to read the instructions below.
 We ask everyone to follow these guidelines when attending Mass during this period:

-- The obligation to attend Mass on Sundays and holy days of obligation continues to be lifted during the Yellow Phase.
+- The obligation to attend Mass on Sundays and holy days of obligation continues to be lifted during the Green Phase.
 You are not required to attend Mass at this time.

 - Please stay home if you are sick.